 You can apply to more than one school with this programme.
 You apply directly through UCAS.
 Interview and selection will be conducted by both staff from Nottingham Institute of Education and from the school.

-Primary salaried places available in 2018
+Primary places available September 2019

 What you'll study